brunonavarro/brunonavarro/README.md

 <br />

-Hi, I'm [Bruno Navarro], a Junior Developer 🚀 from Peru, I have experience in the design and building of Android applications.
+Hi, I'm [Bruno Navarro], a Senior Developer 🚀 from Peru, I have experience in the design and building of Android applications.

 ### Donde me puedes encontrar